danjan1234/Browser-based-Python-data-acquisition-APP/README.md

                     __stop_request__ is issued
 Stop:               The target state after a __stop_request__ is issued.
 Good
                     for saving data
-Exit:               Reset the instrument, close any open sessoins, and exit the
+Exit:               Reset the instrument, close any open sessions, and exit the
-                    proglem safely
+                    program safely
 ```
-The state machine first enters with Initialization state.
-Whatever code in Initialization will only be executed once.
-The state machine then moves to the Idle state and waits for user inputs.
-Depending on the button pressed or UI events variable set, the next state will be Run, Stop, or Exit.
-If it's the Run state, it will try to run indefinitely until a `__stop_request__` is issued.
+The state machine first enters `Initialization` state.
+The code in `Initialization` will only be executed once.
+The state machine then moves to `Idle` state and waits for user inputs.
+Depending on the button pressed or UI event variables set, the next state can be `Run`, `Stop`, or `Exit`.
+In case of `Run` state, it will try to run indefinitely until a `__stop_request__` is issued.
 The five application class methods `config`, `acquire`, `create_figs`, `save`, `exit` are invoked in different states.
-For example, `config` is called in the Initialization state, `save` is called in the Stop state, etc.
+For example, `config` is called in `Initialization` state, `save` is called in `Stop` state, etc.

 This project makes heavy use of Bokeh interactive plotting module.
 The Bokeh server can be deployed in two manners: [running Bokeh APPs directly on a Bokeh server or using bokeh.client](http://bokeh.pydata.org/en/latest/docs/user_guide/server.html).
 This project adopts the latter approach.
 The advantage is when multiple browsers open the same URL, they will all share the exact same application state.
 This is very important for a data acquisition program.
 Furthermore, if multiple applications are running simultaneously, a Flask app is created for easy routing between the applications.